 - f(x) = 2x with a domain and codomain of all real numbers is surjective.
 For any real number y, we can find an x such that 2x = y (namely, x = y/2).

 - f(x) = x² with a domain of all real numbers and a codomain of all real numbers is not surjective.
 There is no real number x such that x² = -1.
 The range is the set of all non-negative real numbers, which is not equal to the codomain.
-However, if we change the codomain to be the set of non-negative real numbers, f(x) = x² becomes surjective.
+Still, if we change the codomain to be the set of non-negative real numbers, f(x) = x² becomes surjective.

 Bijectivity